Back to Blog

-Deploy a VPN Server on AWS in Under 5 Minutes Using AI
+Deploy a VPN Server on AWS in Under 5 Minutes with Your AI Employee

 The Task

 We needed a VPN server in Sydney for secure browsing.
-Instead of manually logging into AWS, configuring a Lightsail instance, installing Outline, and setting up the firewall rules, we simply asked MyAgentive:
+Instead of manually logging into AWS, configuring a Lightsail instance, installing Outline, and setting up the firewall rules, we simply asked our AI Employee:

 “Deploy an Outline VPN server on AWS Lightsail in Sydney”